Sameep1234/notes/vault/courses.Semester 5.Embedded Systems.Lecture 3.md

 # Timer (Cont.)

 ## Extra Points
-* If prescaling is applied, we multiply the time period of the AVR microcontroller.
+* If prescaling is applied, we multiply the time period of the AVR microcontroller by the same amount as the prescaling ratio.
+* Prescaler simply means that we are increasing the time period of the clock.
+Consequently, we are decreasing the frequency of the clock.
 * Time Delay
     * Hex Value
         * ![](/assets/images/2021-09-06-11-10-19.png)
     * Decimal Value
         * ![](/assets/images/2021-09-06-11-11-09.png)
-* TO clear any flag, write logic **"1"** to it.
+* To clear any flag, write logic **"1"** to it.

 ## Steps for programming
 * ![](/assets/images/2021-09-06-11-23-39.png)